ET 108B Practical Mathematics II (3)

 Credit, Degree Applicable

 Concepts, techniques, and applications of intermediate algebra and introductory trigonometry emphasizing real world applications.
-Interactive group exercises and traditional lecture - problem-solving methods.
-Demonstration of mathematical concepts by showing how they are applied to various fields such as medical, business, industrial, and scientific.
+Interactive group exercises and problem-solving methods.
+Demonstrations of mathematical concepts by showing how they are applied to various fields such as medical, business, industrial, and scientific.
 Emphasis on problem solving and the application of mathematics to real world problems.

 ET 108B=CDEV 108B